balena-labs-projects/balena-dash/README.md

 ![](https://www.balena.io/blog/content/images/2018/11/image17.jpg)

+## Setup and configuration

+Use of balenaDash requires that you allocate more memory to the GPU.
+This is achieved by adding (or editing the existing) the **Device configuration variable** `RESIN_HOST_CONFIG_gpu_mem`, for this project we recommend setting it to `396`.

+### Official Raspberry Pi 7-inch display

+If you are using the official Raspberry Pi 7 inch display, you can follow [this tutorial](https://www.balena.io/blog/assembling-the-official-raspberry-pi-touchscreen) to assemble and configure the screen.

+Depending on the orientation of the majority of your content or photos, you can choose to have the display in horizontal or vertical mode.
+On **Fleet Configuration** add a variable called `BALENA_HOST_CONFIG_display_lcd_rotate` with value `2` for horizontal (180º rotation) or `1` for vertical (90º clockwise rotation).
+More details about the options for this are available [on the Raspberry Pi site](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md).

 ## Using WiFi Connect

 The balenaDash project includes [wifi-connect](https://github.com/balena-io/wifi-connect) which enables your device to operate as a WiFi access point and allow you to join a different WiFi network using captive portal functionality.
 Although you can specify a WiFi network to join when you first add your device and download the image from the balenaCloud dashboard, there may be situations where you need to change that.